mishelashala/zettelkasten/reference/OOP.md

 Sandi Metz, Practical Object-Oriented Design, p158

+##### Not being able to identify an abstraction

+"If you cannot correctly identify the abstraction, there may not be one, and if no common abstraction exists, then inheritance is not the solution to your design problem."

+Sandi Metz, Practical Object-Oriented Design, p159

 ##### Difficulties of Inheritance

 "Many of the difficulties of inheritance are caused by a failure to rigorously separate the concrete from the abstract."

 Sandi Metz, Practical Object-Oriented Design, p122

+##### Downside: inheritance is costly

+"Creating a hierarchy has costs; the best to minimize these costs is to maximize your chance of getting the abstraction right before allowing subclasses to depend on it."

+Sandi Metz, Practical Object-Oriented Design, p118

+##### Subclassing can violate the rules of inheritance

+"Subclass thus begin to violate the basic rule of inheritance, they are not truly specializations of their superclass.
+The hierarchy becomes untrustworthy.»

+##### Untrustworthy hierarchies

+«Untrustworthy hierarchies force objects that interact with them to know their quirks."

+Sandi Metz, Practical Object-Oriented Design, p123

 ##### Dynamic Binding